Tiffini Stevenson Earl

 Public entities with 50 or more employees are required to designate at least one responsible employee to coordinate ADA compliance.
 The ADA Coordinator is responsible for coordinating the efforts of the government entity to comply with Title II and investigating any complaints that the entity has violated Title II.
 At the University of Iowa, the person filling the role of ADA Coordinator is the Compliance Specialist and ADA Coordinator in the Office of Equal Opportunity and Diversity.

 Students, staff, and faculty may appeal an accommodation denial or modification to the ADA Coordinator.
 Please contact the University’s ADA Coordinator at 319-335-0705 or firstname.lastname@example.org.

 University of Iowa ADA Coordinator

-The University of Iowa ADA Coordinator is housed in and reports to the director of the Office of Equal Opportunity and Diversity.
 The ADA Coordinator has a variety of responsibilities on campus, including:

-- Being responsible for assuring the university’s compliance with the American’s with Disabilities (ADA) Act (including the Americans with Disabilities Act Amendments Act, Sections 503 and 504 of the Rehabilitation Act of 1973, and other federal and state laws and regulations pertaining to persons with disabilities.)
+- Being responsible for assuring the university’s compliance with the Americans with Disabilities (ADA) Act (including the Americans with Disabilities Act Amendments Act, Sections 503 and 504 of the Rehabilitation Act of 1973, and other federal and state laws and regulations pertaining to persons with disabilities.)

 - Guiding the university’s efforts to move beyond compliance toward seamless access.
-As the university’s focal point for disability related initiatives, the ADA Coordinator collaborates with university offices and administrators, governmental agencies, and advocacy groups to inform decision-making and ensure university compliance with state and federal mandates.
+As the university’s focal point for disability-related initiatives, the ADA Coordinator collaborates with university offices and administrators, governmental agencies, and advocacy groups to inform decision-making and ensure university compliance with state and federal mandates.